< Anterolateral abdominal

 Fig. 6-21.
 Visceral peritoneum, intraperitoneal organs.

 As previously described, on the foregut level, both the ventral and dorsal mesenteries remain (Fig. 6-18).
 However, on the midgut and hindgut level, only the dorsal mesentery remains (Fig. 6-19).
-Compare this figure with others (Figs. 6-18,19).
+Compare this figure with the horizontal planes (Figs. 6-18,19).

 Fig. 6-22.
 Lesser and greater omenta.

-The lesser omentum is subdivided into the hepatogastric and hepatoduodenal ligaments.
+As remarked above (Fig. 6-18), the lesser omentum is subdivided into the hepatogastric and hepatoduodenal ligaments.
 The greater omentum is subdivided into the gastrosplenic, gastrophrenic, and gastrocolic ligaments.
-Above figure depicts the ligaments with lines; actually, these ligaments are not one-dimensional structures (lines) but two-dimensional structures (planes).
+This figure depicts the ligaments with lines; actually, these ligaments are not one-dimensional structures (lines) but two-dimensional structures (planes) (Fig. 6-23).

 Figs. 6-18,21 enable us to understand the gastrosplenic and gastrophrenic ligaments.
 The gastrocolic ligament, however, can be comprehended by further explanation that will be given in the following section (Fig. 6-25).